10 Canada National Parks that Need to Be on Your Radar

 Summer travel in the United States is almost synonymous with visiting one of the many gorgeous national parks.
-But if you’re up for a little bit of an adventure, or were already planning on heading north, what about seeing some of their natural beauties too?
+If you’re up for a little bit of an adventure, why not visit Canada and see some of their natural beauty too?
+Here are 10 of the best Canada National Parks you should visit on your next vacation.

 Canada is home to over 40 national parks, many of which are UNESCO World Heritage Sites and others so beautiful they look just like a postcard.
-This year, to celebrate Canada’s 150th year, entry to all national parks in Canada is free in 2017.
-There’s never been a better time to explore Canada’s national parks.
+With all of the outdoor activities there’s never been a better time to explore Canada’s national parks.
+Why not take a Canadian road trip and explore more than one?
 Here are ten national parks in Canada that need to be on your radar.

 Fundy National Park